-"It is encouraging to see countries in the Caribbean engaged in reforms aimed at reducing burdensome regulations and building stronger legal institutions," said Augusto Lopez-Claros, Director, Global Indicators and Analysis, World Bank Group.
-"Even after these achievements, however, more can be done to improve the quality of the rules underpinning the activities of the private sector, to ensure continued convergence toward the better practices seen elsewhere in the world."
+"It is encouraging to see so many countries in Sub-Saharan Africa engaged in reforms aimed at reducing burdensome regulations and building up stronger legal institutions.
+In 2012/13, more than twice as many economies in the region reformed as in 2005," said Augusto Lopez-Claros, Director, Global Indicators and Analysis, World Bank Group.
+"Despite these achievements, more can be done to improve the quality of the rules underpinning the activities of the private sector, to ensure continued convergence toward the better practices seen elsewhere in the world."